protontypes/open-sustainable-technology/README.md

 - [SlideRule Earth](https://github.com/ICESat2-SlideRule/sliderule) - Process ICESat2 datasets in the cloud through REST API calls to SlideRule web services.
 - [SpaceLiDAR](https://github.com/evetion/SpaceLiDAR.jl) - A Julia toolbox for ICESat, ICESat-2 and GEDI data to quickly search, download, and load filtered point data with relevant attributes from the .h5 granules of each data product.
 - [SNAP](https://github.com/senbox-org/snap-engine) - The common software platform for the three Sentinel Toolboxes which are developed by the European Space Agency (ESA) for the scientific exploitation of the Sentinel-1, Sentinel-2 and Sentinel-3 missions.
-- [EOReader](https://github.com/sertit/eoreader) - A remote-sensing opensource python library reading optical and SAR constellations, loading and stacking bands, clouds, DEM and spectral indices in a sensor-agnostic way.
+- [EOReader](https://github.com/sertit/eoreader) - A remote-sensing opensource Python library reading optical and SAR constellations, loading and stacking bands, clouds, DEM and spectral indices in a sensor-agnostic way.
 - [LandsatTS](https://github.com/logan-berner/LandsatTS) - An R package to facilitate retrieval, cleaning, cross-calibration, and phenological modeling of Landsat time-series data.
 - [rsat](https://github.com/ropensci/rsat) - Dealing with Multiplatform Satellite Images from Landsat, MODIS, and Sentinel.
 - [EnPT](https://git.gfz-potsdam.de/EnMAP/GFZ_Tools_EnMAP_BOX/EnPT) - An automated pre-processing pipeline for the new EnMAP hyperspectral satellite data.